-.
-DESTRUCTION OF THE REAL PROPERTY. the periderm are of a deep umber-brown colour.
+entant office (State Village and State of Control and Control and the periderm are of a deep umber-brown colour.
 The inside of the bark is of an umber-brown colour, and has a close satin-like surface marked with very fine striæ.
 It has a close fracture, slightly fibrous in the liber portion.
 Odour aromatic and spicy, recalling sassafras and camphor; taste agreeably spicy and camphoraceous.